cssreddyharsha/royale-ros/README.md

 **NOTE:** pmd cameras can produce data with different imager settings simulataneously.
 This is the so-called *mixed mode* feature.
 For a particular use case there will be one or more data *streams* that it offers.
-So for each image topic published by `royale-ros`, we namespace it into a stream.
-While Royale gives each camera stream a unique *stream id* encoded as a `uint16`, for the purpose of topic names, `royale-ros` streams are simply positive integers.
+So for each image topic published by `argus-ros`, we namespace it into a stream.
+While Argus gives each camera stream a unique *stream id* encoded as a `uint16`, for the purpose of topic names, `argus-ros` streams are simply positive integers.
 So, for example, the point cloud topic for a single stream use case will be published on `stream/1/cloud`.
 For a mixed-mode use case (lets assume two data streams), the point clouds will be published on `stream/1/cloud` and